michaelklishin/validateur/README.md

 Validateur uses [Leiningen 2](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
 Make sure you have it installed and then run tests against all supported Clojure versions using

-    lein2 do clean, cljx once, all test, cljsbuild test
+    lein do clean, cljx once, all test, cljsbuild test

 Then create a branch and make your changes on it.
 Once you are done with your changes and all tests pass, submit a pull request on Github.